Data Protection, Privacy and IT Security Notice

 Where is the information stored?

-Information which you submit via our Tool is sent to servers hosted by Heroku https://www.heroku.com/policy/tos located in Ireland.
+Information which you submit via our Tool is sent to servers hosted by Heroku https://www.heroku.com/policy/tos located in Republic of Ireland.
 This is necessary in order to process the information and to provide you with access to additional resources provided through the Tool.

 If you would like to review or revise information you have previously provided to us online, you may do so by emailing email@example.com